José Belman: Coaching career

 Shortly after retiring at the age of 37, Belman began working as a goalkeeper coach.
 After two years with Real Madrid's under-19 he returned to his main club Nacional in 2010, leaving abruptly in late 2012 to join Santos Laguna.

 Belman signed with Scottish side Rangers in March 2017, to work under Pedro Caixinha in the same capacity.
 On 26 October of that year, both left Ibrox Stadium.

 Personal life

 Belman's son, Javier, was also a footballer and a goalkeeper.
-He was groomed at Real Madrid.
+He was developed at Real Madrid.